 Coliving is now seeing some serious cash flow

 There’s a good chance that a trend has started gaining serious traction when investors start to take interest.
-The latest coliving project, Lyf, is the product of a collaboration between serviced property developer, Ascott, and the Singapore Management University.
+Look at the latest Singapore coliving project, lyf.
 While big money can mean big results, the project is careful to not overlook the heart of the movement: young, mobile professionals in search for a more open-minded environment.
-Designed for and managed by Millennials, Lyf expects to have 10,000 units by 2020 and is a living example of corporate interest in new forms of hospitality, cohabitation and innovation.
+Designed for and managed by Millennials, lyf expects to have 10,000 units by 2020 and is a living example of corporate interest in new forms of hospitality, cohabitation and innovation.

 And it’s not just new projects, but existing spaces that are getting a financial boost.
 Just recently, shared housing developer HubHaus has received an investment of $1.4 million from General Catalyst, an American venture capital firm that caters to innovative thinking.
 Common raised around $23 million, from investors like Grand Central Tech.
 Investments in coliving spaces show a growing awareness from investors that increasing rents and a need for support networks is the future of housing.